jameyg42/admb/README.md

     normalize [window=<datapoints>]

 - window - the size of the window in # of datapoints to use in the moving average

+### shift
+Shifts the time of each data point by a given value.
+Durations are expressed in a human readable form as defined by https://github.com/jkroso/parse-duration.
+Positive durations shift to the future; negative to the past.
+NOTE that shifting does not change the range of data fetched from AppDynamics - shifting instead just adds/subtracts a value from the timestamps of the series leaving a gap at the start/end of the series compared to the range the data was fetch with depending on the direction data is shifted.

+For example:
+    shift "-2m"

+Syntax:

+    shift <duration>